remotesynth/pluginSampleApp/README.md

 The goal of our sample application will be to leverage several Cordova plugins (namely a barcode scanner, social sharing and local notification).
 The UI for this application will be very simple and consist of only two views.

 We will be leveraging the [AppBuilder Companion App](http://www.telerik.com/platform/appbuilder/companion-app) throughout this process to allow us to test our app on devices without needing to deploy the app to a phone.
 It will also allow us to update our app on our devices quickly.
-Most importantly, for the purposes of this workshop, it allows us to leverage the plugins we discussed without needing to build and deploy the app to a phone.
+Most importantly, for the purposes of this workshop, it allows us to leverage the plugins we discussed without needing to build and deploy the full application package to a phone.

 Let's get started.